 But for the rest of us, in the wake of the pandemic, and with the promise of a new year round the corner, what better time to (re)focus on health and wellness – starting with how we stay hydrated.

-So, whether you’re preparing for a Dry January – a month of alcohol abstinence, part of the “sober curious” movement, or interested in clean living, we’ve got you covered with 2021’s latest healthy drink trends.
+So, whether you’re preparing for a Dry January – a month of alcohol abstinence, part of the “sober curious” movement, or interested in clean living, we’ve got you covered with the latest healthy drink trends in 2022.

 Water with a twist